 The Release History of the App

 When assessing mobile charge capture platforms, read customer reviews.
 Each mature app will have a release history that can be reviewed for fixes and enhancements, and the release history can be trended over time to know what to expect – or know what to ask about.
-KLAS is also another insightful source of customer and user feedback on charge capture technology.
+KLAS is also another insightful source of customer and user feedback on mobile charge capture technology.

 Counting Clicks and Taps